raghubetina/syllabus-chapters/README.md

 All other required software is free.
 We'll provide step-by-step instructions for signing up for Gitpod and other required services during Week 1.

+Many students have reported that it's helpful to have a second screen to watch course videos on while writing code on your main computer.
+This could be an iPad or Android tablet, a TV that you [AirPlay](https://support.apple.com/en-us/HT204289#mirrormac){:target="_blank"} or [Chromecast](https://support.google.com/chromecast/answer/3228332?co=GENIE.Platform%3DAndroid&hl=en){:target="_blank"} to, a second laptop or Chromebook that you borrow, or an external monitor.

 ## Canvas

 Canvas is our home base.
 Everything that you need can be found by starting from the course's Home Page on Canvas and looking through the links there — assignments, Piazza, office hours, class recordings, reference materials, etc.